 Defining Authorizations for Control-M Roles and Users

 This tutorial guides you through the process of defining new roles and users for Control-M and controlling the authorizations that they have for Control-M resources.
-In this example, we will create a role that groups together Hadoop developers and we will assign users to this role.
+In this example, you create a role that groups together Hadoop developers and assign users to this role.

 Before You Begin